Eduardojss/Eduardojss/README.md

 - 👋 Hi, I’m @Eduardojss my full name is Eduardo José Silveira
 - ✨ I'm 20 years old.
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Ruby on rails
+- 🌱 I’m currently learning Ruby on rails and React native
 - 💞️ I’m looking to collaborate with everyone
 - 📫 to reach me send me a e-mail at edu10_silveira@hotmail.com